Paul Morrissey (comics)

-Paul Morrissey is an American graphic novel editor and writer, who has edited and developed several comic books, graphic novels and manga.
-His career started at TOKYOPOP, where he oversaw the production of a multitude of manga properties, including Fruits Basket.
+Paul Morrissey is an American graphic novel editor and writer who has edited and developed several comic books, graphic novels, and manga.
+His career started at Tokyopop, where he oversaw the production of a multitude of manga properties, including Fruits Basket.

-At BOOM!
+At Boom!
 Studios, Morrissey edited the Harvey Award-winning The Muppet Show Comic Book, along with comic books based on Disney/Pixar films, including The Incredibles, Cars, Monsters, Inc, Finding Nemo, Wall*E and Toy Story.

-While at Archaia, Morrissey won an Eisner Award in 2011 for co-editing (with David Petersen (comics)) the graphic novel anthology Mouse Guard: Legends of the Guard.
+While at Archaia, Morrissey won an Eisner Award in 2011 for co-editing (with David Petersen) the graphic novel anthology Mouse Guard: Legends of the Guard.
 In 2012, he edited and contributed a story to Archaia's Harvey Award-nominated Fraggle Rock series.

-As a writer, Morrissey has penned comic book stories based on all-ages properties, such as Teen Titans GO! (co-written with Heather Nuhfer), Sesame Street, Fraggle Rock and Casper's Scare School.
+As a writer, Morrissey has penned comic book stories based on all-ages properties, such as Teen Titans Go! (co-written with Heather Nuhfer), Sesame Street, Fraggle Rock, and Casper's Scare School.